maibloom/iso/README.md

 ---

+> [!CAUTION]
-## ⚠️ IMPORTANT: MAI BLOOM OS IS IN EARLY STAGES! ⚠️
+> **IMPORTANT: MAI BLOOM OS IS IN EARLY STAGES!**

-Please be aware that Mai Bloom OS is **highly experimental** and under development.
-You may encounter bugs, unexpected behavior, or incomplete features.
+> Please be aware that Mai Bloom OS is currently in beta and under development—meaning it can be highly experimental. > You may encounter bugs, unexpected behavior, or incomplete features.

-**We strongly recommend:**
+> **We strongly recommend:**

-* **Not using this on a primary machine or for critical data.**
+> - **Not using this on a primary machine or for critical data.**
-* **Backing up any important data** on the USB drive you will be using, as it will be erased.
+> - **Backing up any important data** on both your system and the USB drive you will be using, as it will be erased.
-* Patience and a willingness to troubleshoot if issues arise.
+> - Exercising patience and being prepared to troubleshoot should issues arise.

+> [!CAUTION]
+> The required storage for this distrobution haven't been determined accurately yet, but we recommend a storage large enough to install >6G operating system plus ~>=10G [AI module](https://github.com/maibloom/maibloom-aicore)

 ---
 ## Pre Installation